firo838/weather_bot/README.md

 [Github | lins05/slackbot](https://github.com/lins05/slackbot)

 # Current status
-- It's so slow because it can't send messages at once.
 - The function to interpret the message sent on Slack and respond to the weather forecast of the designated area is not implemented yet.